danyelBotclimber/ProjectInitTemplate/README.md

-# MommyBear - TypeScript Express Authentication Template
+# ProjectInitTemplate - TypeScript Express Authentication Template

 A robust TypeScript-based Express.js template with built-in authentication and authorization features.
 This template provides a solid foundation for building secure web applications with modern best practices.